charlie0129/nnat/README.md

 # nnat (No NAT)

-`nnat` is a L4 reverse proxy that proxies requests to a server behind NAT.
-It has similar functionalities as [fatedier/frp](https://github.com/fatedier/frp).
-It is a hobby project that I happen to be curious about.
-I don't know why, but I just want to build it.
+`nnat` is a L4 reverse proxy that proxies requests to a server behind NAT, similar to [fatedier/frp](https://github.com/fatedier/frp).

+It is just a hobby project that I happen to be curious about.

+One day I had a dreaming about reverse proxying to a server behind NAT (wtf?) and when I woke up, I thought it was a good idea to implement it.
+So here we are.

+I know there are projects that are way better than this one, but why not practice some networking skills?

 ## Architecture